Ishat1426/Bovine-Breed-Predictor/README.md

 # 🐄 Bovine Breed Predictor

-An AI-powered machine learning project that predicts the **breed of a bovine (cow/buffalo)** based on input features or images.
-This system helps in livestock management, breed identification, and agricultural research.
+An AI-powered deep learning application that classifies **Indian bovine breeds** using images captured from a **camera** or uploaded manually.
+The system predicts the breed among **5 predefined classes** using a trained CNN model.

 ---

 ## 📌 Project Overview

-The **Bovine Breed Predictor** is designed to classify different bovine breeds using machine learning techniques.
+The **Bovine Breed Predictor** is a computer vision–based project developed to identify cattle breeds from images.
+It allows users to either:

+- Capture an image using a camera
+- Upload an image manually

+The model then predicts the bovine breed with high accuracy.

-It can be useful for:
+This project is useful for:
 - Farmers and dairy industries
+- Livestock management
 - Veterinary research
-- Breed identification
 - Smart agriculture systems

 ---

+## 🐄 Supported Breeds (5 Classes)

+1. Gir
+2. Holstein Friesian (HF)
+3. Jersey
+4. Murrah
+5. Nili Ravi

+---

 ## 🚀 Features

+- ✅ Camera-based image capture
+- ✅ Upload image for prediction
-- ✅ Predicts bovine breed accurately
+- ✅ Deep learning CNN model
-- ✅ Machine learning–based classification
+- ✅ High accuracy classification
-- ✅ Easy-to-use interface
+- ✅ Fast and simple interface
-- ✅ Scalable and extensible
+- ✅ Works locally
-- ✅ Works with real-world datasets
+- ✅ Easy to extend

 ---